Updated August 19, 2023

 - On clicking Ok.
 You will see the consumers who have taken a car loan.

 Now, if we need to filter some particular consumers, like their loan amount and their loan type, suppose we want to know the above details for Arjit and Dipa; we will apply the filter as below:

-- Now select Arjit and Dipa Manoj in the filter dropdown and then click on Ok.
+- Select Arjit and Dipa Manoj in the filter dropdown and click Ok.